 There is an alternative overland route from Chengdu to Shangri-La, that takes you through some seriously remote Tibetan parts of Sichuan.
 Unfortunately, this route takes a little more time than we have, but if you’re able to give yourself an extra week in China, I highly recommend checking out my guide to travelling overland from Chengdu to Shangri-La.

-Where to stay in Shangri-La: Tavern 47 was a good hostel.
-They have nice Tibetan-style decor and great breakfasts.
+Where to stay in Shangri-La: Tavern 47 was a nice hostel.
+They have cool Tibetan-style decor and great breakfasts.

 Days 12 and 13 – Tiger Leaping Gorge